 There are already a couple of multi-platform apps and their number is growing.
 If you have a phone with Windows Mobile, Palm, Symbian or BlackBerry, you can pick up Mobipocket eBook Reader’s version for your OS.
 Well known Wattpad reading community is fully mobilized.
 Its applications are tailored for iPhone/iPod Touch, BlackBerry, Android and there’s an app for java phones as well.
 Over 1,000 phone models are supported.
 Other picks are eReader (for all mobile phone systems) and a new Ibis Reader with a built-in catalog of free books from Feedbooks (iPhone and Android).

 The biggest number of e-reading apps can be found in iTunes AppStore.
 As you’ve probably noticed there is a whole category devoted to books.
 Single books-as-apps also come here, so the category lists more than 100,000 items!
 The most popular program is Stanza.
 The catalog of resources includes free titles from Project Gutenberg and Feedbooks, as well as Smashwords, O’Reilly and Fictionwise bookstores… and many more.
-Other programs worth considering are Kobo, Txtr and Iceberg.
+Other programs worth considering are Kobo or Txtr.
 A full directory of Books category at AppStore can be found here.

 Users of phones with Android OS – don’t hesitate to download Aldiko, a great application with extended functions to help you download, organize and read e-books.
 Other Android-tailored apps are FBReader and Word-player, check them at Android Market.